Chang Kow-lung

-Chang Kow-lung (張國蘢; born 1938) is a Taiwanese physicist who served as the Minister of the Environmental Protection Administration between 2005 and 2007.
+Chang Kow-lung (張國蘢; born 1938) is a Taiwanese particle physicist who served as the Minister of the Environmental Protection Administration between 2005 and 2007.

 Education and activism

-Chang entered National Taiwan University in 1959 and graduated summa cum laude with a bachelor's degree in physics in 1963.
+Chang entered National Taiwan University in 1959 and graduated with a bachelor's degree in physics in 1963 with highest honors.
 He then completed doctoral studies in the United States at Yale University, where he won the university's Leigh Page Prize for distinction in physics in 1965.
 Chang earned his Ph.D. in particle physics from Yale in 1968.

 After receiving his doctorate, Chang taught at National Taiwan University starting in 1976 and participated in Taiwan's environmental movement beginning in the 1980s.
 In 1988, Chang founded a magazine, New Environment.
 Shortly afterwards, in 1990, he launched the Taiwan Environmental Protection Union.
 That year, he became a secretary in the Taipei City Government, where he worked for ten years.
 In 2000, Chang was named vice minister of examinations.

 A noted anti-nuclear activist, Chang has served as spokesman for the Nuke-4 Referendum Initiative Association.